Man Accused of Burying Two Babies He Had With Daughter

-Police resumed digging in the cellar this morning with a jackhammer.
-They had spent eight hours Tuesday hauling dirt from the cellar in buckets and wheelbarrows.
-Authorities planned to examine a small, dirt-covered fragment to determine if it could be human remains, said District Attorney John Peck.
+Police spent eight hours Tuesday hauling dirt from the cellar in buckets and wheelbarrows without finding any remains.
+They planned to resume digging this morning, and to examine a small, dirt-covered fragment to determine if it could be human remains, said District Attorney John Peck.

 Corvin, a 61-year-old retired electrician who has had four heart attacks, checked into a hospital with chest pain after one of his daughters told him about the investigation Saturday.